 III.
-Hawaii Should Join the National Trend Toward SOL Reform for CSA
+Washington Should Join the National Trend Toward SOL Reform for CSA

 The SOL reform trend for states is to eliminate civil and criminal SOLs and revive expired civil claims-like Vermont, Maine, Guam and NMI have already done.
-Hawaii has made tremendous progress and is already amongst the two-dozen states across the U.S. and three territories have revival laws giving survivors an opportunity to file claims for decades old abuse that were blocked by short SOLs.
-However, Hawaii is lagging behind with its short SOL for civil claims.
+In fact, two dozen states across the U.S. and three territories have revival laws giving survivors an opportunity to file claims for decades old abuse that were blocked by short SOLs.